enumerbs/Crowdfunding_ETL/README.md

     - supplied input data files (Excel spreadsheets) for this analysis, and
     - the CSV files generated from the analysis, that were then used to populate the corresponding PostgreSQL database tables.
 - ***Results*** subfolder contains:
+    - ***crowdfunding_db.sql*** file contains PostgreSQL query statements for selecting the data from each table
-    - screenshots of the final SQL queries run in pgAdmin4 to verify the database creation/table contents.
+    - corresponding screenshots of the final SQL queries run in pgAdmin4 to verify the database creation/table contents.

 ## Implementation notes